Home Bio- Chronology Auctions Bibliography Links Becoming an Artist Quotes Critics 1883 Magi Who's Who Blog

 Left Death of Cleopatra in storage in Chicago.

-January: Suit against James Peck Thomas and his wife went to court in Saint Louis
+January.
+Suit against James Peck Thomas and his wife went to court in Saint Louis over disputed payment.

 Another hostile interview occurred, not published until 1880 -- analyzed in The Indomitable Sprit of Edmonia Lewis,.